liuzhousi/FPGC4/Documentation/docs/progress.md

 - Maybe byte addressable memory
 - Maybe pipelining
 - Maybe DMA controller
-- Maybe SDRAM for framebuffer (shared between CPU and GPU) and use framebuffer rendering
+- Maybe some way to use 3D rendering with a frame buffer
 - Optimize SPI to SDRAM by using one (two including size) big sequential read